huttj/slack-export-viewer/README.md

 ## Future Improvements

+#### Standardize API

+I created the initial API based on what I thought I needed on the client side, and I added to it as I built the app.
+As a result, the responses are inconsistent, and where the app gets some data (like message counts) is quite unreliable and messy.
+It would be best to standardize the API so that it would return the messages in question, metadata like counts and next and previous messages, and so on.

 #### Leverage Proper Indexes

 There is no database or indexing; it merely loads and filters the JSON in memory.
 This could be ameliorated by either: